tismith/tismith.github.io/_posts/2014-06-10-eudyptula.md

 Learning is always easier when you have a goal.
 If you've ever wanted to get started with Linux kernel development, but haven't had a clear goal in mind, give the [Eudyptula Challenge](eudyptula) a go.

-I'm the 22nd person to have finished the [Eudyptula Challenge][eudyptula].
+I'm the 22nd person to have finished the [Eudyptula Challenge](eudyptula).
 It's a series of (currently 20) challenges, increasing in difficulty, designed to introduce and educate the participant in the methods, techniques and code-base surrounding the Linux kernel and it's development.
 It's not a tutorial however, the challenges are posed, and it's upon the participant to investigate and learn enough to complete the challenge.
 As a result, public discussion of specific questions is discouraged.

 Subject matter ranges from building custom kernels, coding style modifications, patch submission, locking mechanisms, networking and file-systems.
 It's a good broad stroke introduction to developing in the kernel.